BkAsDrP/Soft_Kill_9000/COLAB_SETUP.md

    ```

 ## 🐛 Troubleshooting

+### Binary Incompatibility Error After NumPy Upgrade
+If you see `ValueError: numpy.dtype size changed, may indicate binary incompatibility`:

+**Solution**: Restart the runtime after upgrading NumPy
+1. Click **Runtime → Restart runtime** in the Colab menu
+2. Re-run your import cells after restart
+3. The error occurs because some packages were compiled against NumPy 1.x

+**Why this happens**: When you upgrade NumPy from 1.x to 2.x, packages with compiled extensions (like scipy, pandas, opencv) need the runtime to reload the new NumPy binary.
+Restarting the runtime ensures all packages use the correct NumPy version.

 ### NumPy Dependency Conflicts
 If you see warnings about numpy version conflicts with opencv, jax, pytensor, or thinc: